harshi-saha/harshi-saha.github.io/_pages/teaching.md

 ------------------------------------------------------------------------

 **The Graduate Teaching Fellow experiences listed below are for courses offered at the Harvard T.H.
-Chan School of Public Health of Harvard University, under employment by the [Biostatistics Department](https://hsph.harvard.edu/department/biostatistics/).
+Chan School of Public Health, under employment by the Harvard [Biostatistics Department](https://hsph.harvard.edu/department/biostatistics/).
 I have had the wonderful opportunity to work with instructor [Georg Hahn](https://hsph.harvard.edu/profile/georg-hahn/) and professor [Christoph Lange](https://hsph.harvard.edu/profile/christoph-lange/) as part of these courses.**

 ------------------------------------------------------------------------